Program Structure & Courses

 3. Milestones in the History of Economics is a module by the chair of Public Economics and offered in the summer term only.
 Descrption here

-Compulsory Elective Bachelor's Seminar
+Compulsory Elctive Seminar

 Final Seminar and Bachelor Thesis